Homotopical algebra for Lie algebroids: Applications

 By \cite{hin93}, a $k$-linear $L_\infty$-algebra representation of $\mf{g}$ on $E$ is equivalent to the data of a twisting cochain $\tau\colon \ol{C}_*(\mf{g})\rt \mm{End}_k(E)[1]$ to the endomorphism Lie algebra of $E$: the map $\tau$ is given by

 The conditions \eqref{la:eq:repwithoutdiff1} are now equivalent to the condition that

-takes values in the Atiyah Lie algebroid of $E$ and is graded $A$-linear. \end{proof} By (1), the category of representations of an $L_\infty$-algebroid is equivalent to the category of modules over $\rEnv_\mf{g}(1)$, the unary operations of its reduced enveloping operad.
-In particular, the category $\dgRep_\mf{g}$ carries a model structure in which a map is a weak equivalence (fibration) if and only if the underlying map of dg-$A$-modules is one. \begin{corollary} A map $f\colon \mf{g}\rt \mf{h}$ of $L_\infty$-algebroids induces a Quillen adjunction
+takes values in the Atiyah Lie algebroid of $E$ and is graded $A$-linear. \end{proof} By (1), the category $\Rep^{(\infty)}_\mf{g}$ of $L_\infty$-representations of an $L_\infty$-algebroid $\mf{g}$ is equivalent to the category of modules over $\rEnv_\mf{g}(1)$, the unary operations of its reduced enveloping operad.
+In particular, the category carries a model structure in which a map is a weak equivalence (fibration) if and only if the underlying map of dg-$A$-modules is one. \begin{corollary} A map $f\colon \mf{g}\rt \mf{h}$ of $L_\infty$-algebroids induces a Quillen adjunction

-This is a Quillen equivalence if $f$ is a weak equivalence between $A$-cofibrant $L_\infty$-algebroids. \end{corollary} \begin{proof} The Quillen pair $(f_*, f^!)$ is induced by induction and restriction along the map of reduced enveloping operads $f\colon \rEnv_\mf{g}\rt \rEnv_\mf{h}$.
-For the second assertion, let $Q(f)$ denote the map induced by $f$ on `cobar' resolutions \eqref{la:diag:unionofcobars}.
+This is a Quillen equivalence whenever $f$ is a weak equivalence between $A$-cofibrant $L_\infty$-algebroids. \end{corollary} \begin{proof} The Quillen pair $(f_*, f^!)$ is induced by induction and restriction along the map of reduced enveloping operads $f\colon \rEnv_\mf{g}\rt \rEnv_\mf{h}$.
+For the second assertion, let $Q(f)\colon Q(\mf{g})\rt Q(\mf{h})$ denote the map induced by $f$ on `cobar' resolutions of Lemma \ref{lem:Qdescribed}.
 This is a weak equivalence between cofibrant $L_\infty$-algebroids.
-Applying the left Quillen equivalence of Corollary \ref{la:cor:equivalencetohomotopyLRalgebras}, we obtain a weak equivalence between cofibrant dg-Lie algebroids $\tilde{f}\colon \tilde{\mf{g}}\rt \tilde{\mf{h}}$.
+Applying the left Quillen equivalence of Corollary \ref{la:cor:equivalencetohomotopyLRalgebras} to $Q(f)$, we obtain a weak equivalence between cofibrant dg-Lie algebroids that we will denote by $\tilde{f}\colon \tilde{\mf{g}}\rt \tilde{\mf{h}}$.